Humanoid City Live

 Humanoid City Live is a live DVD and CD by German band Tokio Hotel, released on July 20, 2010.
 It was recorded on April 12, 2010, at the Mediolanum Forum in Milan, Italy, during their Welcome to Humanoid City Tour.
 The DVD bonus material includes a new "backstage" episode of Tokio Hotel TV, and a photo gallery.
 The tour dates in Europe in 2010 were formally announced Thursday October 22, 2009.
-The tour started on February 22 and was visited 32 cities in major concert halls.
+The tour started on February 22 and visited 32 cities in major concert halls.